John Wayne Gacy: 1976

-Gacy is thought to have murdered two further unidentified males between August and October 1976.
-On October 24, Gacy abducted and killed teenage friends Kenneth Parker and Michael Marino: the two were last seen outside a restaurant on Clark Street in Chicago.
-Two days later, a 19-year-old construction worker, William Bundy, disappeared after informing his family he was to attend a party.
+Gacy is thought to have murdered two unidentified males between August and October 1976.
+On October 24, Gacy abducted and killed teenage friends Kenneth Parker and Michael Marino: the two were last seen on Clark Street in Chicago.
+Two days later, 19-year-old construction worker William Bundy disappeared after informing his family he was to attend a party.
 Bundy died of suffocation.
 Gacy buried the body beneath his master bedroom.
-He had apparently worked for Gacy.
+Bundy had apparently worked for Gacy.

-Between November and December 1976, Gacy murdered a 21-year-old named Francis Alexander.
-His last contact with his family was a phone call to his mother made sometime in November.
-Alexander was buried in the crawl space directly beneath the room Gacy used as his office.
+Between November and December 1976, Gacy murdered 21-year-old Francis Alexander.
+His last contact with his family was a phone call to his mother sometime in November.
+He was not reported missing as his family believed he had moved to California shortly thereafter.
+Alexander was buried beneath the room Gacy used as his office.

-In December 1976, another PDM employee, 17-year-old Gregory Godzik, disappeared.
-His girlfriend last saw him outside her house after he had driven her home following a date.
-Godzik had worked for PDM for less than three weeks before he disappeared.
+In December 1976, 17-year-old Gregory Godzik disappeared.
+His girlfriend last saw him outside her house.
+Godzik had worked for PDM for less than three weeks when he disappeared.
 He had informed his family that Gacy had had him "dig trenches for some kind of (drain) tiles" in his crawl space.
-Godzik's car was later found abandoned in Niles.
-His parents and older sister, Eugenia, contacted Gacy about Godzik's disappearance.
-Gacy claimed that he had run away from home, having indicated before that he wished to do so.
-Gacy also claimed to have received an answering machine message from Godzik shortly after he had disappeared.
-When asked if he could play back the message to Godzik's parents, Gacy said he had erased it.
+Godzik's car was later found abandoned.
+His parents and older sister contacted Gacy about Godzik's disappearance.
+Gacy claimed that Godzik had expressed a wish to run away from home; he also claimed to have received an answering machine message from Godzik shortly after he had disappeared.
+When asked if he could play the message for Godzik's parents, Gacy said he had erased it.